UniTime/unitime-doc/default-manager-settings.md

 	* The default value of the setting

 * **Allowed Values**
-	* List of all possible values of the setting
+	* List of all possible values of the setting, one per line
 	* Can be localized by providing ```value:label``` on each line

 ## Operations